mentembyunsw/topics/93c8153e1c20/content.md

-%% Presentations: Structuring ideas %%
+%% Presentations: Structuring Ideas %%

 In this topic, we will focus on structuring templates that will aid the organisation of complex information into logical, meaningful and memorable sequences.